---

 error message as per their needs.
 We don't want to send the final translated

 messages in such cases.
-Instead if we could just send details that presence
+Instead if we could just send details that `presence`

-attribute, the client app would be able to
+validation failed for `:name` attribute, the client app would be able to

 customize the error message based on that information.

-In Rails 5, it is now possible to get such details about which validations failed for a given attribute.
+In Rails 5, it is now possible to get such details about which validations

 We can check this by calling